Venkatraman123/FINAL_YEAR-_PROJECT/README.md

 4. Obtain an **GOOGLE GEMINI**.
 You can sign up for an API key at. https://aistudio.google.com

-5. Replace the placeholder API key in the main.py file with your actual GOOGLE GEMINI API key:
+5. : Add you api key in project folder that name as .env

 6. Run the Streamlit application: